 discoverability.
 When a user performs a search, the most relevant results are

 returned based on those automatic tags.
-Oracle Content and Experience also shows smart keywords (recommended keywords) to help users further
+Oracle Content Management also shows smart keywords (recommended keywords) to help users further

 refine their search.

 Note:You can still manually tag assets as needed to further improve the accuracy of search results.

 - Natural language processing (NLP) models that can derive the main intent from an article.
 This intent is used to recommend relevant images by matching the article intent to the automatic tags generated using the above computer vision models.

 Smart content is enabled by default for any new repositories you create.
 For existing repositories, your repository administrator needs to manually enable smart content.

 When a user searches for assets, Oracle Content Management will recommend search keywords.

 When a user creates a content item that includes an image, Oracle Content Management will determine the intent of the article and suggest relevant images.

 Frequently Asked Questions

 - Is there a way to turn off smart content and undo any related changes?